LGBTQ+ Care

 Dialectical Behavior Therapy (DBT)

-If you’ve experienced trauma, emotional invalidation, or instability in relationships, DBT can help.
+If you’ve experienced trauma, emotional invalidation, or instability in relationships, Dialectical Behavioral Therapy can help.
 It teaches skills for emotion regulation, self-compassion, and navigating difficult interpersonal situations — all while helping you stay true to yourself.

 Gender-Affirming and Identity Exploration Support